yobad/AppDevIII2024/assignments/Assignment2.md

    - `ImapClient imapClient` : This is a private instance of the `ImapClient` which uses the imap protocol to retrieve emails
    - `SmptClient smtpClient`: This is a private instance of the `SmptClient` which uses the imap protocol to retrieve emails

+4. Create an instance of each client (either in the constructor or directly in the class).

-4. Create the following method which will connect and authenticate the Imap client: read [this](https://github.com/jstedfast/MailKit/tree/master?tab=readme-ov-file#using-imap) example to see how the client is authenticated synchronously.
+5. Create the following method which will connect and authenticate the Imap client: read [this](https://github.com/jstedfast/MailKit/tree/master?tab=readme-ov-file#using-imap) example to see how the client is authenticated synchronously.